bowang-lab/BIONIC/README.md

 ## :gear: Installation
 - BIONIC is implemented in [Python 3.8](https://www.python.org/downloads/) and uses [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric).

 - BIONIC can run on the CPU or GPU.
-The CPU distribution will get you up and running quickly, but the GPU distributions are significantly faster for large models.
+The CPU distribution will get you up and running quickly, but the GPU distributions are significantly faster for large models (when run on a GPU).

-- Currently, we provide wheels for CPU, CUDA 9.2, CUDA 10.1 and CUDA 10.2 on Linux, and CPU, CUDA 10.2 and CUDA 10.2 on Windows.
+- Currently, we provide wheels for CPU, CUDA 9.2, CUDA 10.1 and CUDA 10.2 on Linux, and CPU, CUDA 10.1 and CUDA 10.2 on Windows.

 **NOTE:** If you run into any problems with installation, please don't hesitate to open an [issue](https://github.com/bowang-lab/BIONIC/issues).